dafengge0913/golog/README.md

 ## Color

-Supported in Windows and Linux for now, This feature could be canceled by this setting :
+Supported in Windows and Linux for now, this feature could be canceled by this setting :
 ```golang
 log.SetPrintColor(false)
 ```
 and also could be activate anytime you want by set this to `true`.

 ## File path
-File path and line number are optional, If you don't want this, do that :
+File path and line number are optional, if you don't want this, do that :
 ```golang
 log.SetPrintPath(false)
 ```